huBioinfo/CytoCommunity/README.md

 #### 2. Step1_DataImport.py

-The running result of step 1 includes two folders, "processed" and "raw", with the former containing three .pt files, named pre_filter, pre_transform and SpatialOmicsImageDataset, and the latter nothing.
+Step 1 is for data preprocessing, converting the input data to the standard format of torch.
+The running result includes two folders, "processed" and "raw", with the former containing three .pt files, named pre_filter, pre_transform and SpatialOmicsImageDataset, and the latter nothing.

 ```
 (CytoCommunity) PS D:\test\CytoCommunity-main\Unsupervised_CytoCommunity> python Step1_DataImport.py